vtann/NFCTicketApplication/README.md

 authentication configuration (AUTH0 and AUTH1)

-Add: add 1-day validity period and 10 uses to the card without deleting old usages o If the card is already expired (expiry time < current time): new expiry time = current time + validity period o If expiry time > = current time: new expiry time = old expiry time + validity period
+Add: add 1-day validity period and 10 uses to the card without deleting old usages -If the card is already expired (expiry time < current time): new expiry time = current time + validity period
+-If expiry time > = current time: new expiry time = old expiry time + validity period

 Use: reduce 1 use from remaining uses